vizhub-core/vizhub-legacy/vizhub3/README.md

 ## Project Mission

-To provide an inclusive world class editing and publishing environment for interactive visual media.
+To provide an inclusive world class editing and publishing environment for interactive visual software on the Web.

 ## Long Term Goals